DisneyHogg/Latex-Notes/README.txt

 It has a modification (header-colourful) which adds some (what I think are pretty) colours to the notes.

 bib/
-This is a directory containing my bibliography jabref_libraru.bib (created using Jabref).
-This superceeds older libraries created by Mendeley (library.bib), and a manually created .bib file for when I need to work around Mendeley (manual.bib).
-A custom bibliography style I created using makebst (insert linke here) (obviously named as custom-bib-style.bst) is also included.
+This is a directory containing my bibliography jabref_library.bib (created using Jabref).
+A custom bibliography style I created using makebst (http://tug.ctan.org/tex-archive/macros/latex/contrib/custom-bib/makebst.pdf) (obviously named as custom-bib-style.bst) is also included.

 'Example sheets and assignments'/
 This is work I have typed up for any courses.
 I do not particularly use it often.